gbmpn/vingtdeuxxxii/README.md

-# Making a shopping experience more fun: how to animate a shopping cart
+# Turning shopping into an experience: how to animate a shopping cart.

-*A touch of style that turns the cart into an active, dynamic part of the shopping experience*
+*A touch of style that turns the cart into an active, dynamic part of the shopping experience.*

 ![Image Title](https://generative-placeholders.glitch.me/image?width=800&height=600")